 The half-year financial report is a general purpose financial report prepared in accordance with the Corporations Act 2001, Australian Accounting Standards Board ("AASB") 134 "Interim Financial Reporting" ("AASB 134").
 Compliance with AASB 134 ensures compliance with International Accounting Standard 34: "Interim Financial Reporting."
-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with generally accepted accounting principles have been condensed or omitted.
-The half-year financial report shall be read in conjunction with the annual financial report for the year ended June 30, 2005 and any public announcements made by the Company during the half-year in accordance with continuous disclosure requirements arising under the Corporations Act 2001.
+Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with the annual financial report shall be read in conjunction with the annual financial report for the year ended June 30, 2005 and any public announcements made by the Company during the half-year in accordance with continuous disclosure requirements arising under the Corporations Act 2001.